 Internship selection and offers are made through a computerized Matching Program coordinated by APPIC.
-Students must register with APPIC for the Matching Program by early December and use a standardized application form.
-(Some internship sites may have their own applications or supplemental forms they wish students to submit in addition to the APPIC form.)
+Students must register with APPIC for the Matching Program by early December and use an online standardized application form.

 One of the application forms requires a detailed accounting of specific clinical experiences.
 Completion of this form will be much easier if the student keeps a running log of clinical experiences and hours beginning in their first semester.
 Please note also that one of the forms is a verification of readiness for internship that must be signed by the DCT.
-You will need, therefore, to submit one copy of your completed application and the requisite forms from each application to the DCT with sufficient time for the DCT to review and endorse it (at least one week).
+You will need, therefore, to submit a copy of your completed application to the DCT with sufficient time for the DCT to review and endorse it (at least one week).

-Students usually are invited for interviews by internship programs usually during December and January.
-Both internship programs and student applicants submit rankings expressing their preferences, usually in mid January.
+Students usually are invited for interviews by internship programs during December and January.
+Both internship programs and student applicants submit rankings expressing their preferences, usually in early February.
 Soon after that (usually 2-3 weeks), on a single designated Match Day, students are informed of the internship site with which they have been matched, and then must contact the site to accept and make arrangements for the internship year.
 Students also should inform the DCT and their advisors about the results of their internship application.